addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 The described solution above solves the issue to handle routing with Backbone by calling $.mobile.changePage(“pageID”).
 Additional, it is guaranteed, that the written HTML page will be completely enhanced by the markup of jQuery Mobile.

 The second tricky part with jQuery Mobile is to dynamically manipulate specific DOM content, e.g. after loading in content with Ajax.
 We recommend you to only use this technique, if there is evidence for an appreciable performance gain provided.
-With its current version 1.3-RC1, jQM provides three ways, documented and explained in the official API, on forums and blogs.#,#
+With its current version 1.3, jQM provides three ways, documented and explained in the official API, on forums and blogs.
+( for further information see http://stackoverflow.com/questions/14468659/jquery-mobile-document-ready-vs-page-events/ and http://jquerymobile.com/test/docs/pages/page-scripting.html)

 * <b>$(“pageId”).trigger(“pagecreate”)</b>
   <p>Creates markup of header, content as well as footer</p>